nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/workflow-use-cases/simple-workflow-example.md

     We will leave aside the &ldquo;Grant permission to task assignees&rdquo; field blank.
     ![](https://www.lucidchart.com/publicSegments/view/54ee07be-a064-41cf-bae5-7b8c0a00c1d4/image.png ?w=450,h=318,border=true)
 4. Click on the **Save** button of the popup.
-5. Click on the **Save** button of the workflow feature on the upper right corner.
+5. Click on the **Save** button of the workflow feature on the bottom left corner.

 ### Configuring the Workflow Variables